Frequently Asked Questions

 - Click Register.

-Users between the age of 13-17 must have their parent's or guardian's consent prior to creating a submission.
 Unfortunately, users younger than 13 are unable to create submissions, but are free to explore and read the stories already up on the site.

 By way of awesome code magic, we will be pulling your zip code data into our system, so that we can display your story(ies) on our interactive map.
 Feeling concerned?
 Safety is a top priority for the PBS American Portrait team and we will never share your exact location.